jarmeister99/csc307-doit/README.md

 # csc307-doit
 ### This repo holds all of the code for the DO-IT web app created for CSC 307

+### There are two main branches for Frontend and Backend

 ### Development
 * Frontend
    * Frontend development is being done using React